europace/kex-angebote-api/README.md

   a [GraphQL-Error](#graphql-errors) with the status code `400`.
 The Vorgang has to be corrected before you can continue.
 * Please provide the correct value for the vertriebskanal.
 That is important in order to deliver e.g. the correct documents for **B2B** and **B2B2C** and to generate appropriate and valuable reporting.
+* To empower API users with insightful predictions and enhance API capabilities, a feasibility prediction score was added.
+Based on a prediction model this score (in %) is a **beta feature** that aims at predicting the likelihood for a Vorgang to secure reliable machbare Angebote.
+In case of an error while calculating the feasibility score, the Angebot will be returned with an empty score field.

 #### Request